Veto TypeScript SDK

 Standalone validation

-Use the guard method to validate tool calls without wrapping or executing.
-Useful for pre-flight checks, conditional logic, or building custom workflows.
+Use guard to validate tool calls without wrapping.
+Returns a decision object for conditional logic, custom workflows, or pre-flight checks.

 import { Veto } from 'veto-sdk';